Abazer22/Election_analysis/README.md

 ![the election winner](https://user-images.githubusercontent.com/90945875/135690612-dbe47692-2648-429f-9e4f-a7b185b6cdb1.png)

-Challenge Overview
+# Challenge Overview
-Seth, a Colorado Board of Elections employee, requested your help in completing an election audit of a recent local congressional election.
+A Colorado Board of Elections employee, requested your help in completing an election audit of a recent local congressional election.

 You provided Seth and his team with the findings of the following tasks in your first draft of the election audit:

-1. Calculate the total number of votes cast.
-2. Get a complete list of candidates who received votes.
-3. Calculate the total number of votes each candidate received.
+1. Get the total number of votes each candidate received.
-4. Calculate the percentage of votes each candidate won.
+2. Calculate the percentage of votes each candidate received.
-5. Determine the winner of the election based on popular vote.
+3. Determine the winner of the election based on popular vote.
-Although these outcomes are important, there are a few more key insights his team would like to review.
-The election commission of Seth's team asked if he could confirm the voter turnout for each county that voted in this congressional district.

-The findings of the following tasks were added to the final election audit:

-1. Calculate the voter turnout for each county.
+4. Calculate the total number of votes.
+5. Get the total number of votes each county received.
-2. Calculate the percentage of votes each county contributed to the election.
+6. The percentage of votes each county received.
-3. Determine which county had the largest turnout.
-Challenge Summary
+7. The Largest County Turnout

 Election Results
 Total Votes: 369,711